Dieterbe/dieterblog/content/posts/software-values.md

 # conclusion

-I don't think free software's "4 freedom's", nor's OSI's "open source definition" capture particularly well what software users primarily care about.
+I don't think free software's "4 freedom's", nor OSI's "open source definition" capture particularly well what software users primarily care about.
 And I see many make the mistake of following these ideas, perhaps bit too blindly.
 Perhaps because they are the most well known "selection criteria" that are written down so explicitly.

 I have written down what I believe to be more relevant criteria / considerations, and tried to reason through how those relate to Open Source.